-It might seem like the most simple bit of the creative process, but content ideas generation can be the trickiest and most frustrating part.
+It might seem like a simple part of the creative process, but content ideas generation can be the trickiest and most frustrating bit.

 A strong content marketing strategy strikes the perfect balance of quantity and quality.
 The right amount of the right-sized content posted in the right place at the right time.
 And it’s got to be good.
 This puts a whole lot of pressure on you and your content team.
 How can you guarantee a steady stream of great content?
 And what happens if you catch a dreadful case of writer’s block?